 Entering high school can be scary for teens as this period shifts to a more challenging curriculum.
 The pressure of college decisions, and complex social dynamics add to the stress.
 As a parent, it’s essential to emphasize the value of education and the importance of setting goals.
 Discussing hopes and expectations can serve as a compass for their high school journey.

 Creating a supportive home environment can make a significant difference.
 Ensure that your child has a quiet study area and access to necessary resources.
 Encourage them to express any concerns they may have about school or their social lives.
+In some cases, families managing busy schedules may consider welcoming an au pair through services like Go Au Pair, or explore similar programs locally to provide additional household and child care support.

 Finally, recognize that each student’s high school experience is unique.
 Some may thrive in a traditional setting.
 Others might find alternate routes, like Catholic academics, more fitting.
 Open dialogue about the educational pathways will help your child find the route that aligns with their interests.